fsalih23/fsalih23/README.md

-- 👋 Hi, I’m @fsalih23
+- 👋 Hi, I’m @fsalih23.
+I am a freshman studying Computer Science at Stanford University
-- 👀 I’m interested in chilling
+- 👀 I’m interested in mathematics, web-dev, finance, quantiative developement, and programming
-- 🌱 I’m currently learning Web-Dev with React
+- 🌱 I’m currently learning Web-Dev with Odin Project
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: fsalih@stanford.edu

 <!---
 fsalih23/fsalih23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.